Port Afrique

+Port Afrique is a 1956 British drama film directed by Rudolph Maté and starring Pier Angeli, Philip Carey and Dennis Price as Robert Blackton.
+It was written by John Cresswell based on the 1948 novel of the same name by Bernard Victor Dryer.

 Synopsis

 Set in July 1945, the film tells the story of a returning American pilot named Rip Reardon who lost his leg during the war and a young woman, Ynez, who is accused of the murder of Rip's wife.